-hid_t src_id IN: Identifier for the source datatype. hid_t dst_id IN: Identifier for the destination datatype. size_t nelmts IN: Size of array buf. void buf IN/OUT: Array containing pre- and post-conversion values. void background IN: Optional background buffer. hid_t plist_id IN: Dataset transfer property list identifier.
+hid_t src_type_id IN: Identifier for the source datatype. hid_t dest_type_id IN: Identifier for the destination datatype. size_t nelmts IN: Size of array buf. void buf IN/OUT: Array containing pre- and post-conversion values.
+H5Tconvert will not resize this buffer; it must be large enough to hold the larger of the input and output data. void background IN: Optional background buffer. hid_t plist_id IN: Dataset transfer property list identifier.